-INDUSTRIAL HEALTH CARE

-A group of Johannesburg Doctors
+INDUSTRIAL HEALTH CARE.
+A Group of Johannesburg Doctors

-Following the publication of the findings of the Erasmus Commission of Enquiry into Industrial Health in 1976 and the SALRDU/SAMST conference on the economics of health care in Southern African (Cape Town, September 1978) attention has been focussed on industrial health care in South Africa.
+Following the publication of the findings of the Erasmus Commission of Enquiry into Industrial Health in 1976 and the SALRDU/SAMST conference on the economics of health care in Southern Africa (Cape Town, September 1978) attention has been focused on industrial health care in South Africa.
 Studying these proceedings it becomes clear that the state of industrial health in South Africa is very unsatisfactory and that very little has been done either on a practical or a theoretical level in this respect.
 Enforcement of such legislation as does exist is inadequate and we contend that it cannot improve unless there is direct worker participation in the control of industrial health.
-As long as the onus for industrial health falls on management and the state it will be governed by the motives of profit and productivity and not by real health interests as perceived by workers.
+As long as the onus for industrial health falls on management and the state, it will be governed by the motives of profit and productivity and not by real health interests as perceived by workers.

-THE UNSATISFACTORY PRESENT SITUATION
+THE UNSATISFACTORY PRESENT SITUATION.

-- 1. At present, legislation covering industrial health is largely inadequate and implementation severely limited.
-There are at least 32 acts governing industrial health which fall under 12 different government departments.
-Because of a lack of co-ordination of the laws, there are workers who are unprotected by any legislation; maximum concentrations of noxious substances are not standardized etc. Also there is an inadequate staff to implement and police these laws e.g. 32 factory inspectors for 30 000 factories in 1974. - There is a tendency in South Africa to narrow the concept of industrial health to that of occupational disease and not to include industrial accidents.
+1. At present, legislation covering industrial health is largely inadequate and implementation severely limited.
+There are at least 32 Acts governing industrial health which fall under 12 different government departments.
+Because of a lack of co-ordination of the laws, there are workers who are unprotected by any legislation; maximum concentrations of noxious substances are not standardized etc. Also there is an inadequate staff to implement and police these laws - e.g. 32 factory inspectors for 30 000 factories in 1974.

+- There is a tendency in South Africa to 2. narrow the concept of industrial health to that of occupational disease and not to include industrial accidents.
 Such a separation was made by the Erasmus Commission.
-This is in opposition to international trends shown by as Occupational Safety Health Act of 1970 (USA) the English Health and Safety at Work etc. Act 1974 - which aim to provide for of one comprehensive and integrated system of law dealing with health and safety of the public as affected by work activities.
-What has developed in South Africa is a false complacency about certain industrial health in spheres. example, the Erasmus Commission felt that position with regard to health on the mines was satisfactory while it was aware that in 1974 there were 500 deaths and 22 222 workers injured in accidents on the mines.

-- 3. One consequence of the lack of representation of workers' interests in respect of industrial health is that good industrial health schemes are rare.
+This is in opposition to international trends - as shown by the Occupational Safety Health Act of 1970 (USA) and the English Health and Safety at Work etc. Act of 1974 - which aim to provide for one comprehensive and integrated system of law dealing with health and safety of the public as affected by work activities.
+What has developed in South Africa is a false complacency about industrial health in certain spheres.
+For example, the Erasmus Commission felt that the position with regard to health.on the mines was satisfactory while it was aware that in 1974 there were 500 deaths and 22 222 workers injured in acci- - 3.
+One consequence of the lack of representation of workers' interests in respect of industrial health is that good industrial health schemes are rare.
 One example is the service run by AE&CI at their Modderfontein factory.
-It comprises:- - a) A well equipped hospital able to handle acute and elective medical and surgical problems. - b) Clinics dealing with industrially-related health problems e.g. hypertension.
-Patients are identified mainly by 'on-the-job' screening done by nursing sisters throughout the complex. - c) Surveillance of toxic substances amongst 'at risk' workers. - d) Several first aid stations. - e) Emergency rooms in every plant; emergency training drills are mandatory throughout the complex.
+It comprises:- - (a) A well equipped hospital able to handle acute and elective medical and surgical problems. - (b) Clinics dealing with industrially-related health problems e.g. hypertension.
+Patients are identified mainly by "on-thejob" screening done by nursing sisters throughout the complex. - (c) Surveillance of toxis substances amongst "at risk" workers. - (d) Several first aid stations.